The SEO Impossible Experiment

 What I’m Starting With

 I studied SEO for over 10 years and been hired by companies to improve their rankings.
-I own three websites that rank for highly competitive keywords and I created an SEO video course for bloggers.
+I own two websites that rank for highly competitive keywords and I created an SEO video course for bloggers.

-I know how to design and code a web page from scratch and I’ll be doing all the research and writing too.
+I know how to design and code a web page from scratch.
+And I’ll be doing all the research and writing too.

 I’m publishing the post here on Money Lab, which is hosted on WPEngine .
 This comes with some built-in SEO benefits: